Space Ghost Coast to Coast: Premise

 Space Ghost Coast to Coast uses a subverted talk show format hosted by Space Ghost as he interviews live-action guest stars, whom Space Ghost usually believes to be fellow superheroes, appearing on a monitor beside Space Ghost's desk.
 In early episodes, Space Ghost begins his interviews by asking guests about their superpowers.
 His interactions with guests can be awkward because the guests' answers are often changed to humorously match Space Ghost's questions in post-production.
 Later episodes feature guests being allowed to interact directly with the characters.
 Space Ghost is depicted to be highly idiotic with a weak grasp of basic concepts and lack of common sense, becoming more and more eccentric and egomaniacal with how he manages the show and treats his guests.

 Space Ghost's bandleader, an evil talking mantis named Zorak, and his director-producer, a red-helmeted lava man named Moltar, work forced unpaid labor for Space Ghost, ostensibly as punishment for their crimes committed on the original series.
-Because of their history as enemies of Space Ghost, they never get along with him even as co-workers and often make it very clear that they hate him and disrupt the show as retaliation for their forced labor.
-Zorak is especially hateful towards Space Ghost due to being his arch-enemy, whereas Moltar just puts up with being forced to do the show against his will, but will chime in to antagonize Space Ghost from time to time alongside Zorak.
+They maintain passive-aggressive relationships with him, providing the bulk of the series' humor by bantering with him or sabotaging the program.
+Despite this, the trio often unwillingly stand up for each other in disastrous scenarios.
+Other Space Ghost villains, especially the Council of Doom, frequently make cameo appearances and interfere with the program.